destel/rill/README.md

 ## Batching
-While processing items individually works well in many cases, it's often more efficient to handle items in batches, especially when working with external services or databases.
-This reduces the number of queries and API calls, improves throughput, and often reduces costs
+Processing items in batches rather than individually can significantly improve performance across many scenarios, particularly when working with external services or databases.
+Batching reduces the number of queries and API calls, increases throughput, and typically lowers costs.

 To demonstrate batching, let's improve the previous example by using the API's bulk fetching capability.
 The **Batch** function transforms a stream of individual IDs into a stream of batches, enabling the use of `GetUsers` API